2025 measles response

 Not if you are up-to-date with your measles vaccinations.
 Most people born after 1957 need 2 doses of the MMR vaccine to be fully protected against measles.

 Talk to a healthcare provider about getting another dose of the MMR vaccine if you were born after 1957 or vaccinated before 1968.
 The majority of people born before 1957 are likely to have been infected with measles and therefore are presumed to be protected.
-An older type of vaccine was used between 1963 and 1967 but it did not provide immunity that lasted very long.
-Anyone who got a measles vaccine between 1963 and 1967 is considered unvaccinated.
-These people should get a MMR shot.
+Some people who were vaccinated between the years 1963 and 1967 got a less effective vaccine, which means they can still get measles.
+Anyone who got this vaccine is considered unvaccinated.
+Talk to your doctor about whether you should get revaccinated if you were vaccinated between 1963 and 1967.

 We recommend everyone make sure you are protected against measles.